Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 - Periodized programming: Written plans with distinct phases, not daily improvisation

-- Physician partnership: Clear referral pathway to a medical director or coordination with your primary care provider
+- Healthcare alignment: Clear referral pathway to a physician or coordination with your primary care provider — not outsourced to the trainer, but built into the facility's partner network

 - Recovery integration: Access to cryotherapy, sauna, float tank, or other recovery tools as part of the program